kjac/FormEditor/Tutorials/RatingsPartFour.md

 Once it's set up, create an *Article list* page in the Umbraco content tree and move all your articles below this page.

 ## The data layer and some plumbing
 We'll build the data layer for our rating cache upon Umbraco's database abstraction `UmbracoDatabase`.

-Per article we need to store the article ID, the average rating and the number of ratings submitted, so the data model looks like this:
+For each article we need to store the article ID, the average rating and the number of ratings submitted, so the data model looks like this:

 ```cs
 using Umbraco.Core.Persistence;